mailcorahul/auto_labeler/README.md

 cd instance_segmentation
-python label.py --unlabelled-dump 'path to the unlabelled dataset containing images' --class-texts-path 'path to a json containing the list of class objects to segment' --result-path 'path to save the auto labeled segmentation data' --viz 'False(set to True if visualization is required)' --viz-path 'path to save mask visualizations'
+python label.py --unlabelled-dump 'path to the unlabelled dataset containing images' --class-texts-path 'path to a json containing the list of class objects to segment' --result-path 'path to .pkl file to save the auto labeled segmentation data' --viz 'False(set to True if visualization is required)' --viz-path 'path to save mask visualizations'
 ```